amanechibana/veritas-chain/README.md

 ## Acknowledgments

-- Inspired by @TensorProgramming's guide to blockchain with golang on youtube
+- Inspired/Based on @TensorProgramming's guide to blockchain with golang on youtube

 ---